 - Self awareness

 You have up to five-hundred words to tell us something interesting about you and the things you have done.
-We want to hear why City Year resonates with you, what you could bring to being a volunteer mentor and what you hope to gain from the programme.
+We want to hear why City Year resonates with you, what you could bring to being a City Year Mentor and what you hope to gain from the programme.

 You don’t need to have worked with children.
 Perhaps you’ve had other relevant experiences you can draw on?
-Tell us about a time you’ve taken the lead or made a difference in your local community and link it to the types of qualities you might need as a volunteer mentor – from supporting pupils to liaising with teachers.
+Tell us about a time you’ve taken the lead or made a difference in your local community and link it to the types of qualities you might need as a City Year Mentor – from supporting pupils to liaising with teachers.

 Your assessment will last at most two hours and will have three parts: